Open Data and Quantitative Techniques for Anthropology of Road Traffic: Funding

 \section{Funding}

 This work was supported by the Slovenian Research Agency [P2-0209] and co-funded by the Slovenian Ministry of Education, Science and Sport, and the European Regional Development Fund [Tourism 4.0 - enriched tourist experience (OP20.03536)]).
+The funding bodies did not influence the design of the study, the collection, analysis, and interpretation of data, or the writing of the manuscript.